You feel like a failure as a mom. But, you’re only a failure if…

 - Next, simply pray.
 It doesn’t have to be super spiritual or anything—just talk to God like you’re sharing your struggle with a trusted friend.

 - Then, ask Him to help you—just like Lysa did.

 Everybody fails and yet some believe that failure doesn’t ruin you.
 It creates The Best You.

-Okay, so you’ve heard of Spanx.
+Okay, so you’ve heard of Spanx—the products that “solve all our wardrobe woes”.
 But, have you ever heard Sara Blakely’s story?
 Sara is the founder of Spanx and she recently shared with CNN Leading Women how her Father helped she and her brother redefine their definition of failure.

 Sara’s story is inspiring because it’s shows you that rewriting your definition of failure is something you can do too.
-You can look at failure as an event—an opportunity.
+Even when you feel like a failure, you can look at failure as an event—an opportunity.
 Failure isn’t who you are, but if you see it as a learning experience, it will make you a better you.

 Take a look at the people who are in your life.
 These people have a lot of influence on who you are now and who you are becoming.

 Jim Rohn famously said,

 “You are the average of the five people that you spend the most time with.”